shreyansh28801/PasswordManager/README.md

 - **Secure Random Generation**: Uses crypto/rand for password generation
 - **File Permissions**: Data files are created with restricted permissions (600)
 - **Local Storage**: All data remains on your local machine
+- **Auto-Clearing Clipboard**: Passwords are copied to clipboard and automatically cleared after 10 seconds

 ## Data Storage